Skip to content

 }

-Placement precedence¶
+Placement precedence

 The placement info chosen for a shape is based on the following order:

-- The main startup project (This can act as a super theme)
+1. The main startup project (This can act as a super theme)

-- Active theme (This will be the active front end theme if you're viewing the front end, or the active admin theme if you're viewing the admin)
+2. Active theme (This will be the active front end theme if you're viewing the front end, or the active admin theme if you're viewing the admin)

-- Modules (Ordered by dependencies)
+3. Modules (Ordered by dependencies)

-Placing Fields¶
+Placing Fields

 Fields have a custom differentiator as their shape is used in many places.

-it's contained in, and the name of the Field
+It is built using the Part it's contained in, and the name of the Field.

-For instance, if a field named MyField
+For instance, if a field named MyField would be added to an Article content type, its differentiator would be Article-MyField.

-part then its differentiator would be Address-City
+If a field named City was added to an Address part then its differentiator would be Address-City.

-Field Display Modes¶
+Field Display Modes

 The placement rules are stricter for non-standard display modes.

-- The shape type must include
+1. The shape type must include _Display.
+For example TextField_Display.

 {